AryazE/testpilot/README.md

 This project is licensed under the terms of the MIT open source license.
 Please refer to [MIT](./LICENSE.txt) for the full terms.

-## Maintainers

-- Max Schaefer (@max-schaefer)
-- Frank Tip (@franktip)
-- Sarah Nadi (@snadi)

-## Support

-TestPilot is a research prototype and is not officially supported.
-However, if you have questions or feedback, please file an issue and we will do our best to respond.

-## Acknowledgement

-We thank Aryaz Eghbali (@aryaze) for his work on the initial version of TestPilot.